victorliu5296/math-notes/source/content/posts/Proof that Determinant Equals Product of Eigenvalues.md

 Proof that the determinant of a matrix is equal to the product of its eigenvalues based on exercise 4.1.10 from the book "Linear Algebra Done Wrong" by Sergei Treil.

+This fact corresponds well to the intuitive notion of the determinant as the hypervolume of a parallelepiped.
+If we look at the linear transformation geometrically, then the eigenvalues are scaling the parallelepiped along the direction of the eigenvectors, so the hypervolume is transformed accordingly.
+Since scaling a geometric object by a scalar multiplies its hypervolume by the same scalar, we intuitively see that the determinant is the product of the eigenvalues.

 #### 1. Start with the characteristic equation:
 The characteristic polynomial of a matrix \( A \) is given by the determinant of \( A - \lambda I \), where \( \lambda \) is a scalar and \( I \) is the identity matrix:
 \[